Monday, February 28, 2011

 These are all incredulous positions that fly in the face of reality.
 Why then do so many Americans, not just a small radical fringe, hold these beliefs so adamantly?
 The answer is clear … political commentators they respect, such as Rush Limbaugh, Glenn Beck, and Sarah Palin, have taken to extreme demagoguery to create a rabid, angry voter block.
 Perhaps even more damning, not a single Republican member of Congress has refuted these scurrilous accusations.
 Some old-line conservative commentators did call these lies for what they are, but unfortunately, they don’t carry much weight these days.

-If actors on the political scene are so callous with the truth, if they feel no ethical constraints, if they have no shame, we have reached a point where the American people need a Truth In Politics law to protect them.
+If actors on the political scene are so ready to pervert the truth, if they feel no ethical constraints, if they have no shame, we have reached a point where the American people need a Truth In Politics law to protect them.

 To this suggestion, both liberals and conservatives will no doubt react with horror and raise the flag of the Constitution’s 1st Amendment right of free speech.
 But the right of free speech is not absolute.
 Courts have long recognized that one cannot cry “fire” in a crowded theater because of the threat to the public safety that would result.
 Inciting to riot is also not protected by the 1st Amendment.